tiny-dnn/tiny-dnn/doc/How-Tos.md

 ```

 ## <a name="handle-errors"></a>handle errors
-When some error occurs, tiny-cnn doesn't print any message on stdout.
-Instead of ```printf```, tiny-cnn throws exception.
-This behaviour is suitable when you integrate tiny-cnn into your application (especially embedded systems).
+When some error occurs, tiny-dnn doesn't print any message on stdout.
+Instead of ```printf```, tiny-dnn throws exception.
+This behaviour is suitable when you integrate tiny-dnn into your application (especially embedded systems).

 ### <a name="catch-application-exceptions"></a>catch application exceptions
-tiny_cnn may throw one of the following types:
+tiny-dnn may throw one of the following types:

 - ```tiny_cnn::nn_error```
 - ```tiny_cnn::not_implemented_error```